Form updated Nov 29, 2019

 proof of title ownership or transfer.

-denied.
+application will be denied.
 Landlord must be able to verify independently the amount and stability of tenant's income.
-(For example:

-through pay stubs, employer/source contact, or tax records.
-If self-employed: business license, tax records, bank
+(For example: through pay stubs, employer/source contact, or tax records.
+If self-employed: business license, tax

 5. Section 8 information access: Section 8 applicants must sign a consent form allowing the local Public Housing